da2ce7/bencode2json/README.md

 - Use Property-Based Testing.
 Generate random valid bencoded values.
 - Refactor: Use only one tests with a data provider containing all cases.
 - Install tracing crate.
 Add verbose mode that enables debugging.
+- Option to  store the JSON and check if it's valid at the end of the process.

 ## Alternatives